yuu-electrum/debian-mozc-ut/README.md

 Make sure you have installed below:

 - Docker Engine (Can be installed with Docker Desktop but not mandatory.
 Rootless docker is also suitable to use this helper.)
 - Fcitx5.
-I didn't test on other input method frameworks.
+I didn't test the helper on other input method frameworks.
 - Debian 13 (trixie) RC2.
-I've only tested only on it, but might work on Debian 12 (bookworm) and its derivative distribution.
+I've only tested the helper only on it, which yet might be able to work well with Debian 12 (bookworm) and its derivative distributions.

 # How to use